 Portugal

-Our Portuguese neighbors are updating at a rapid pace.
-As of this year a QR code including all company information is mandatory on all electronic invoices and, as of this summer, they have to be validated with a digital signature. and, as of this summer, they have to be validated with a digital signature.
-In addition, from 2023 onwards, all e-invoices and tax documents must include the ATCUD code (Code Validation Number Sequential).
+Our Portuguese neighbors are updating at a good pace.
+Since this year a QR code that includes all company information on any electronic invoice is mandatory and, since this summer, they must be validated with a digital signature.
+Furthermore, starting in 2023, all e-invoices and tax documents must include the ATCUD code (Code Validation Sequential Number).

 Poland